-If an incumbent director fails to receive the required vote for re-election then, at its next regularly scheduled meeting following certification of the shareholder vote, the Nominating Committee will act to determine whether to accept the director’s resignation and will submit such recommendation for consideration by the Board, and the Board will act on the Committee’s recommendation at its next regularly scheduled meeting following the Committee's recommendation.
+If an incumbent director fails to receive the vote for re-election then, at its next regularly scheduled meeting following certification of the shareholder vote, the Nominating Committee will act to determine whether to accept the director’s resignation and will submit such recommendation for consideration by the Board, and the Board will act on the Committee’s recommendation at its next regularly scheduled meeting following the Committee’s recommendation.
 The Nominating Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director’s resignation.

 Any director who tenders his or her resignation pursuant to this provision shall not participate in the Nominating Committee recommendation or Board action regarding whether to accept the resignation offer.
 If each member of the Nominating Committee fails to receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election, then those independent directors who did receive the required vote shall appoint a committee amongst themselves, to consider the resignation offers and recommend to the Board whether to accept them.
-However, if the only directors who receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election constitute three or fewer directors, all directors may participate in the Board action regarding whether to accept the resignation offers.
+However, if the only directors who receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election constitute three or fewer directors, al directors may participate in the Board action regarding whether to accept the resignation offers.

 12. Anti-Pledging Policy